RenuzitV/COSC2767_Assignment3_FinalAssignment/Advanced_Scripts/README.md

 * Deploy the Application: Run the Jenkins job to build the Docker image, push it to DockerHub, and deploy it using the Ansible playbooks.

-* These scripts and playbooks are tailored to follow the instructions from your documents closely.
+* These scripts and playbooks are tailored to follow the instructions from documents.